davide-marino00/PBI_DOCS/refac.md

 			        ALLEXCEPT(vw_Timesheet, vw_Timesheet[EmployeeID])
 			    )
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided calculates a measure called `trackedDiff`, which essentially determines the difference between the total hours tracked for a specific context (like an employee or a project) and the maximum hours tracked per week for that same context.
+- **DAX Explanation (Generated):** The DAX code snippet you've provided calculates a measure called `trackedDiff`, which essentially determines the difference between the total hours tracked for a specific context (like an employee or a project) and the maximum hours tracked per week for that same context.

-Here's a breakdown of what each part does in simple business terms:
+Here's a breakdown of what each part of the code does in simple business terms:

 1. **[TotalHoursTracked]**: This part represents the total number of hours that have been logged or tracked.
-It could be the total hours an employee has worked on tasks or projects.
+It could be the total hours worked by an employee or the total hours for a specific project.

 2. **CALCULATE(...)**: This function modifies the context in which the data is evaluated.
 It allows us to perform calculations based on specific filters or conditions.

 3. **MAXX(DISTINCT(vw_Timesheet[HoursPerWeek]), vw_Timesheet[HoursPerWeek])**:
-   - **DISTINCT(vw_Timesheet[HoursPerWeek])**: This part creates a list of unique values for hours worked per week from the timesheet data.
+   - **DISTINCT(vw_Timesheet[HoursPerWeek])**: This part creates a list of unique values for hours tracked per week from the timesheet data.
    - **MAXX(...)**: This function then looks at that list of unique weekly hours and finds the maximum value.
-Essentially, it identifies the highest number of hours that have been tracked in any single week for the context being evaluated (like a specific employee).
+In other words, it identifies the highest number of hours that have been tracked in any single week for the context being evaluated (like a specific employee).

-4. **ALLEXCEPT(vw_Timesheet, vw_Timesheet[EmployeeID])**: This function removes all filters from the `vw_Timesheet` table except for the filter on `EmployeeID`.
-This means that the calculation of the maximum hours per week will only consider the data for the specific employee, ignoring any other filters that might be applied.
+4. **ALLEXCEPT(vw_Timesheet, vw_Timesheet[EmployeeID])**: This part is used to maintain the filter context for the specific employee while ignoring any other filters that might be applied to the timesheet data.
+It ensures that the calculation of maximum hours per week is done only for the selected employee.

 ### What It Achieves:
-The overall calculation of `trackedDiff` gives you the difference between the total hours tracked for an employee and the maximum hours they have tracked in any single week.
+The overall calculation of `trackedDiff` gives you the difference between the total hours tracked and the maximum hours tracked in any single week for that employee.

-- If `trackedDiff` is positive, it indicates that the employee has logged more hours overall than their maximum weekly hours, which could suggest consistent overtime or additional work.
+- If the result is positive, it indicates that the total hours tracked are greater than the maximum weekly hours, which might suggest consistent overtime or additional work.
-- If it is zero or negative, it means the total hours tracked are less than or equal to their maximum weekly hours, indicating that they have not exceeded their typical workload.
+- If the result is zero or negative, it indicates that the total hours tracked are less than or equal to the maximum weekly hours, which could suggest that the employee is working within their typical capacity.

-In summary, this measure helps in understanding how an employee's total tracked hours compare to their peak weekly performance, which can be useful for workload management and performance analysis.
+In summary, `trackedDiff` helps in understanding how an employee's total tracked hours compare to their maximum weekly hours, providing insights into workload and productivity.

 **`trackedDiff2`**